 - Defendant employed 50 or more employees within 75 miles of the plaintiff’s workplace.

-- At the time the plaintiff requested or began the leave, he had more than twelve months of service and had worked at least 1,250 hours for during the previous 12 months.
+- At the time the plaintiff requested or began the leave, he had more than twelve months of service and had worked at least 1,250 hours during the previous 12 months.

 - At the time the plaintiff requested or began the leave he should have taken no more than 12 weeks of family care or medical leave in the 12-month period.

 The employee must provide reasonable notice to the defendant of the need for medical leave or family care including its expected timing and length.
+An employee is required to give their employer 30 days advanced notice of taking family leave.

 Benefits of California Family Rights Act